Medical Education Fellowship

 - Funded Master of Health Professions Education (MHPE) degree (certificate for 1-year fellow).

-- Funded registration and travel to select regional and national simulation conferences during each year of the program.
+- Generous CME for registration and travel to select regional and/or national simulation conferences during each year of the program.

-- $1,000 yearly stipend for continuing medical education.
+- Additional $1,000 yearly stipend for continuing medical education.

 - Internal and external moonlighting permitted.